Piazza San Marco: Medieval piazza (1100–1490)

 Because of the great expense involved, nothing more was done for many years, but in 1422 the Doge Tomaso Mocenigo insisted that for the honour of the city the remaining part of the old palace should be demolished and the new part extended.
-It was resolved that the existing facade should be continued in the same style, and work started in 1424 under the new Doge Francesco Foscari.
-The extended facade had reached the corner by 1438 and the point where the 15th-century part joins the 14th-century part can only be recognised by the circular relief of Justice above the seventh pillar from the front corner and the fact that that pillar is larger than the others, having held up the corner of the building for 80 years.
-The capitals on this facade are, for the most part, copies of the existing capitals on the front facade.
+It was resolved that the existing façade should be continued in the same style, and work started in 1424 under the new Doge Francesco Foscari.
+The extended façade had reached the corner by 1438 and the point where the 15th-century part joins the 14th-century part can only be recognised by the circular relief of Justice above the seventh pillar from the front corner and the fact that that pillar is larger than the others, having held up the corner of the building for 80 years.
+The capitals on this façade are, for the most part, copies of the existing capitals on the front façade.
 The last pillar, at the north-western corner of the building, is a very large column and, continuing the theme of Justice, bears a large relief carving of the Judgment of Solomon, with the archangel Gabriel above it.
 The sculptor is not known, although various suggestions have been made including Bartolomeo Buon from Venice and Jacopo della Quercia from Siena and several art historians think that the sculpture of the Judgment of Solomon (which must have been made in the period 1424/38) shows influence from Tuscany.
 Eduardo Arslan, after reviewing all the theories in 1971, concluded that this sculpture "remains for us a great mystery".

 In 1438 a contract was made with Giovanni and Bartolomeo Buon for the construction of a great ceremonial doorway into the palace.
 This was the Porta della Carta and connected the newly constructed wing of the palace with the south wall of St Mark's.
 Giovanni was nearing the end of his life and the gateway is mainly the work of Bartolomeo.
 It was completed by 1442 and included a sculpture of the Doge Francesco Foscari kneeling before the lion of St Mark.
 The statues of the cardinal virtues on either side were by another hand.
 Originally the whole gateway was painted and gilded.
 This is just visible in the right background of Gentile Bellini's painting of 1496, which shows the piazza in its state at this time, still narrow and with the old 13th-century buildings on either side.